opratrx/opratrx/README.md

 *   🌍  I'm based in California
 *   ✉️  You can contact me at [dasalla1997@gmail.com](mailto:dasalla1997@gmail.com)
 *   🧠  I'm learning AI / ML
-*   🤝  I'm open to collaborating on life-changing ideas
+*   🤝  I'm open to collaborating

 </br>